What is an Intimacy Professional?

 Context.
 Consent.
 Communication.
 Choreography.
 Closure.

-Intimacy is always placed within a clear narrative and relational context
+• Intimacy is always placed within a clear narrative and relational context

-Consent is explicit, ongoing, and always revocable
+• Consent is explicit, ongoing, and always revocable

-Communication is direct, specific, and shared across the room
+• Communication is direct, specific, and shared

-Physical contact is choreographed with clarity and precision
+• Intimate contact is choreographed with clarity and precision

-The work is closed with care, ensuring performers are supported beyond the scene
+• The work is closed with care, ensuring performers are supported beyond the scene

 What I Expect in the Room

-Openness: curiosity, presence, and willingness to engage
+• Openness: Approach the work with curiosity, presence, and a willingness to engage in the process.

 Best Practices